Ildemaro Vargas Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

+- The Phillies pitching staff is ninth in the league with a collective nine strikeouts per nine innings.

-- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Phillies' 3.99 team ERA ranks 10th among all MLB pitching staffs.

-- Phillies pitchers combine to rank 12th in baseball in home runs given up (139 total, 1.1 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs allowed (139 total, 1.1 per game).

-- The left-hander's most recent time out came on Friday, Aug.
-11 against the Minnesota Twins, when he tossed six innings, surrendering two earned runs while allowing six hits.
+- The righty last pitched on Tuesday against the Toronto Blue Jays, when he threw seven innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.